$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: INTRODUCTION

-\paragraph{Related problems:} An important special case of the $\bm{k}$-\textbf{experts} problem is the problem of \textbf{Online $N$-ary prediction with $\bm{k}$-sets} (in brief, the \texttt{$k$-sets} problem) \citep{koolen2010hedging}.
-In this problem, a learner sequentially predicts the next symbol in an unknown $N$-ary sequence $\bm{y} = (y_1, y_2, \ldots, y_T)$ chosen by an adversary.
+\paragraph{Related work:} A special case of the \texttt{$k$-experts} problem is \emph{Online $N$-ary prediction with} \texttt{$k$-sets}, which we briefly refer to as the \texttt{$k$-sets} problem \citep{koolen2010hedging}.
+In this problem, a learner sequentially predicts the next symbol for an unknown $N$-ary sequence $\bm{y} = (y_1, y_2, \ldots, y_T)$ chosen by an adversary.
 The symbols are revealed to the learner sequentially in an online fashion.
 However, instead of predicting a single symbol $\hat{y}_t \in [N]$ at each round, the learner is allowed to output a subset $S_t,$ consisting of $k$ symbols at round $t$.
-The learner's prediction for round $t$ is considered to be correct if the predicted set $S_t$ contains the symbol $y_t$ or incorrect otherwise.
+The learner's prediction for round $t$ is considered to be correct if and only if the predicted set $S_t$ contains the true symbol $y_t$.
 In the event of a correct prediction, the learner receives unit reward, else, it receives zero rewards for that round.
-The goal of the learner is to maximize its cumulative reward over a time period.
-It is easy to see that the above problem is a special case of the \texttt{$\bm{k}$-experts} problem with the \texttt{Sum-reward} variant, where the adversary's actions are constrained as $r_{ti} \in \{0,1\}$ with $\sum_{i=1}^N r_{ti}=1, \forall t,i.$ In a seminal paper, \citet{cover1966behavior} studied the fundamental limits of online binary prediction, which corresponds to a special case of the \texttt{$k$-sets} problem with $N=2$ and $k=1$.
-Cover gave a complete characterization of the set of all \emph{stable} reward profiles achievable by online policies.
+The goal of the learner is to maximize its cumulative reward over a given time horizon.
+It is easy to see that the above problem is a special case of the \texttt{$k$-experts} problem with the \texttt{Sum-reward} variant, where the adversary's actions are constrained as $r_{ti} \in \{0,1\}$ with $\sum_{i=1}^N r_{ti}=1, \forall t,i.$ In a seminal paper, \citet{cover1966behavior} studied the fundamental limits of online binary prediction, which is a special case of the \texttt{$k$-sets} problem with $N=2$ and $k=1$.
+Cover gave a complete characterization of the set of all \emph{stable} reward profiles achievable by online policies (see Section \ref{cover} for the definition of stability).
 Fifty years later, \citet{rakhlin2016tutorial} generalized Cover's result to an arbitrary alphabet of size $N$, but still requiring $k=1$.
-The fundamental limits of the achievable prediction error for the \texttt{$k$-sets} problem with an arbitrary $N$ and $k$ has long remained an open problem.
+The characterization of the prediction error for the \texttt{$k$-sets} problem for an arbitrary $N$ and $k$ has been a long-standing open problem.